DIY Thankful Tree {A Gratitude Activity for Thanksgiving}

 It’s a really simple little concept but man, what a powerful way to really slow down and appreciate everything you have!

 I wanted to create something really special that could be with our family for years and that the kids would really look forward to participating in.
-So, I used my Inventables X-Carve to make this beautiful wood thankful tree.
-And I have a feeling it’s one we’ll cherish for years and years to come!
+So, I used my X-Carve (a fancy CNC machine) to make this beautiful wood thankful tree.
+But, if you don’t have a big fancy tool for it, that doesn’t mean you can’t have one!
+Today, I’m showing you a bunch of options for really beautiful gratitude trees that you can make or buy for your own home.

 Materials & tools